AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Figure 1: Crowd size comparison of all companies

 A bar graph showing the crowd comparison of each company based on their claims.
-Clickworker has the largest crowd with 4 million workers, and Amazon Mechanical Turk has the lowest with half a million.
+Clickworker has the largest crowd with 4 million workers among all the other amazon mechanical turk alternatives

 Amazon Mechanical Turk review

-Launched in 2005 and owned by Amazon, Amazon Mechanical Turk or MTurk is a crowdsourcing platform that offers a marketplace for companies that need an online workforce to outsource small tasks (also called micro-tasks) and jobs such as AI training data collection, data entry, image annotation, etc.
+Launched in 2005 and owned by Amazon, Amazon Mechanical Turk (MTurk) is a crowdsourcing platform that provides a marketplace for companies to outsource micro-tasks like AI training data collection, data entry, and image annotation.

 Pricing